Introduction: P5 LED Panel With Raspberry Pi

 Boost converter sled: Print flat with supports, but block supports in the center of the sled so that the four tiny clips in the main cavity do not have supports under them.

 Left-side and right-side covers: Print battery side cover with no supports, print RPi side cover with supports.
 Attached to this step are PDF files that you can print on 8-1/2 x 11" Avery label paper, making stickers for the back cover that instruct people how to use the panel.

 RPi spacers: Print four of these without supports.
 Scale them 5-10% larger to slide easily on the bolt, not stick to it.

 Attach left and right-side panel brackets to P5 panel (gray in the attached diagram)

 Flip the P5 panel face-down onto a soft surface.
 A towel or piece of cardboard will do.
 Now you are looking at the back of the panel.
 Rotate the panel so that the large "arrow" is pointing down.
 The "left side" of the back of the P5 panel has the four-pin power connector and is where the battery will attach.
 The "right ride" of the panel has the downward arrow and is where the RPi will be attached.

 Insert five M3 nuts into the left-side (battery) panel bracket and six M3 nuts into the right-side (controller) panel bracket's nut slots.
-Attach both brackets onto the LED panel with six M3 bolts.
+Place six washers on the panel bracket hole slots (four corners and two in the middle), then attach both brackets onto the LED panel with six M3 bolts.
 Do not tighten bolts until the six bolts are inserted, then tighten them all.